ayu1/PHENOSTAMP/README.md

 # PHENOSTAMP

-phenostamp_scRNAseq.Rmd is a markdown filew ith code to run PHENOSTAMP using scRNA-seq data (Seurat object).
+Markdown file with code to run PHENOSTAMP.

 Original code is sourced from: https://github.com/anchangben/PHENOSTAMP

+Data from markdown tutorial is from Karacosta et al. Nat Comm (2020)